PistonDevelopers/blog.piston.rs/_posts/2014-09-04-the-future-of-piston.md

 ### Rust is easy to read

-I did an experiment, by showing Rust to somebody I knew with relatively little programming experience.
+I did an experiment, by showing Rust to somebody I knew, that had relatively little programming experience.
 It seems that things like types interference, traits and generics: People get it!

 While Rust is a hard language to learn because of its size and complexity, it is fairly easy to read.